stormpath/stormpath-documentation/source/auth_n.rst

 Step 6: Configure Your Attribute Mappings
 """""""""""""""""""""""""""""""""""""""""

-When a new Account logs in via SAML, the IdP sends along a number of SAML attributes.
-These attributes are mapped to Stormpath :ref:`Account attributes <ref-account>` (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
-In this step you will configure how these IdP SAML Attributes are mapped to Stormpath attributes.
+When a new Account logs in via SAML, OneLogin sends along a number of SAML attributes.
+These attributes are mapped to Stormpath `Account attributes <https://docs.stormpath.com/rest/product-guide/latest/reference.html#account>`__ (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
+In this step you will configure how these OneLogin SAML Attributes are mapped to Stormpath attributes.

 6.1.
 Find the Existing SAML Attributes
 ++++++++++++++++++++++++++++++++++++++